ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- LOW-TO-MODERATE INCOME CUSTOMERS, IMPACTS ON SYSTEM SAFETY AND ADEQUACY, EQUITY  TOWARD  EXISTING CUSTOMERS WITH LIMITED CONVERSION ALTERNATIVES, AND THE FEASIBILITY OF NEIGHBORHOOD-SCALE ALTERNATIVES TO USAGE OF FUELS WITH HIGH LIFE-CYCLE GREENHOUSE GAS EMISSIONS AND  ON-SITE  CO-POLLUTANT EMISSIONS, INCLUDING THERMAL ENERGY NETWORKS.
+ LOW-TO-MODERATE INCOME CUSTOMERS, IMPACTS ON SYSTEM SAFETY AND ADEQUACY, EQUITY  TOWARD  EXISTING CUSTOMERS WITH LIMITED CONVERSION ALTERNATIVES, AND THE FEASIBILITY OF NEIGHBORHOOD-SCALE ALTERNATIVES TO USAGE OF FUELS WITH GREENHOUSE GAS EMISSIONS AND ON-SITE CO-POLLUTANTS, INCLUDING THER- MAL ENERGY NETWORKS.
   5. THE COMMISSION SHALL  REQUIRE  GAS  AND/OR  ELECTRIC  UTILITIES  TO PROVIDE  COORDINATION ASSISTANCE AND FINANCIAL ASSISTANCE, IN SUCH FORMS AS THE COMMISSION DEEMS REASONABLY REQUIRED TO  IMPLEMENT  STATE  ENERGY POLICY, TO IDENTIFY AND ADOPT ALTERNATIVES WHERE APPLICATIONS FOR NEW OR ADDITIONAL GAS SERVICE ARE DENIED AND ENCOURAGE NEIGHBORHOOD-SCALE TRAN- SITIONS.
   § 11.
 Section 66-b of the public service law is REPEALED.
   §  12.
 The public service law is amended by adding a new section 66-w to read as follows:
-  §  66-W.  EXPANSION  OF  GAS  DISTRIBUTION  INFRASTRUCTURE.
-EXCEPT AS PROVIDED IN THIS SECTION, AND NOTWITHSTANDING  ANY  OTHER  PROVISION  OF
- S. 2016--A  11

- THIS  CHAPTER, AFTER DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR, NO GAS CORPORATION SHALL COMMENCE  CONSTRUCTION  OF  NEW  GAS  DISTRIBUTION INFRASTRUCTURE  THE RESULT  OF WHICH WOULD BE TO EXPAND THE AVAILABILITY OF  SERVICE  INTO  GEOGRAPHIC  AREAS WHERE GAS SERVICE WAS NOT AVAILABLE PRIOR TO THAT DATE AS DEFINED BY THE APPLICABLE UTILITY'S CERTIFICATE OF PUBLIC CONVENIENCE AND NECESSITY APPROVED BY THE COMMISSION.
-NO  SUCH NEW  GAS  DISTRIBUTION  INFRASTRUCTURE  SHALL BE PUT INTO SERVICE AFTER DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FIVE.
-THE  COMMISSION  MAY AUTHORIZE  EXCEPTIONS ON A CASE-BY-CASE BASIS, PROVIDED THAT THE COMMIS- SION  FINDS  THAT  THE  PROJECT  QUALIFYING  FOR  THE EXCEPTION SERVES A COMPELLING STATE INTEREST, ALTERNATIVES TO GAS SERVICE  ARE  EITHER  NOT TECHNICALLY  FEASIBLE  OR  PROHIBITIVELY EXPENSIVE, AND THAT THE PROJECT WILL BE COMPLETED AND PUT INTO SERVICE NOT LATER THAN  DECEMBER  THIRTY- FIRST,  TWO THOUSAND TWENTY-SEVEN.
-FOR THE PURPOSES OF THIS SECTION, GAS DISTRIBUTION INFRASTRUCTURE SHALL INCLUDE ALL REAL ESTATE, FIXTURES  AND PERSONAL  PROPERTY  OPERATED,  OWNED,  USED  OR  TO  BE  USED  FOR OR IN CONNECTION WITH OR TO FACILITATE THE MANUFACTURE, CONVEYING, TRANSPORTA- TION, DISTRIBUTION, SALE OR FURNISHING OF GAS (NATURAL  OR  MANUFACTURED OR  A  MIXTURE  OF  BOTH) FOR LIGHT, HEAT OR POWER, BUT DOES NOT INCLUDE PROPERTY USED SOLELY FOR OR IN CONNECTION WITH THE BUSINESS OF  SELLING, DISTRIBUTING OR FURNISHING OF GAS IN ENCLOSED CONTAINERS.
+  § 66-W.  EXPANSION OF GAS  COMPANY  SERVICE  TERRITORIES.
+EXCEPT  AS PROVIDED  IN  THIS  SECTION,  AND NOTWITHSTANDING ANY OTHER PROVISION OF THIS CHAPTER, AFTER DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR, THE COMMISSION SHALL NOT GRANT AN AMENDMENT OF A GAS  COMPANY'S  CERTIFICATE OF PUBLIC CONVENIENCE AND NECESSITY THAT EXPANDS A GAS COMPANY'S SERVICE TERRITORY  IN  ORDER  TO  EXTEND  GAS  PLANT AND THE AVAILABILITY OF GAS SERVICE INTO GEOGRAPHIC AREAS WHERE GAS SERVICE WAS NOT AVAILABLE  PRIOR TO  SUCH DATE.
+THE COMMISSION MAY AUTHORIZE EXCEPTIONS TO THE POLICY SET FORTH IN THIS SECTION ON A CASE-BY-CASE BASIS, PROVIDED THAT THE COMMIS- SION FINDS THAT THE AMENDMENT OF THE CERTIFICATE OF  PUBLIC  CONVENIENCE AND  NECESSITY  IS  LIMITED  TO A PROJECT THAT SERVES A COMPELLING STATE INTEREST, ALTERNATIVES TO GAS SERVICE ARE EITHER NOT TECHNICALLY  FEASI- BLE  OR  PROHIBITIVELY EXPENSIVE, AND THAT THE PROJECT WILL BE COMPLETED AND PUT INTO SERVICE NOT LATER THAN DECEMBER THIRTY-FIRST, TWO  THOUSAND TWENTY-SEVEN.
   § 13.
 Section 66-g of the public service law is REPEALED.
   §  14.
 The public service law is amended by adding a new section 77-a to read as follows: